-Coloured transmission electron micrograph (TEM) of the bacterium Helicobacter pylori (formerly known as Campylobacter pyloridis).
-This Gram-negative bacteria is curved in shape, or spiral, with flagella which make it highly motile.
-Here several flagella are visible.
-Colonies of H. pylori occur on the stomach mucous membrane in people suffering gastritis; this bacteria has been linked to stomach ulcer formation.
-H.pylori may also be a co-factor for gastric cancer; its presence in the stomach increases the chance of tumours occurring.
-Magnification: x10,400 at 6x4.5cm size.
+Helicobacter pylori.
+Coloured transmission electron micrograph (TEM) of a Helicobacter pylori bacterium (formerly known as Campylobacter pyloridis).
+This Gram-negative bacillus bacterium is curved (as here) or spiral in shape, with flagellae for motility.
+Here, many hair-like flagellae are visible.
+Colonies of H.pylori occur on the stomach mucous membrane in people suffering gastritis, and this bacteria has been linked to stomach ulcer formation.
+H.pylori may also be a co-factor for gastric cancer; its presence increases the risk of stomach tumours.
+Magnification: 7,700 at 6x4.5cm size.

 Model release not required.
 Property release not required.